Elshara/Filegate/README.md

 Admins can change both the value and the delegation policy for each entry.
 Non-admins may update a setting only when delegation grants them access.

+## Asset configuration & setup

+Every PHP, CSS, JSON, JS, XML, and public entry point is catalogued automatically through the asset configuration dataset.
+Administrators can open `/setup.php` to:

+- review the generated defaults (enable/disable flags, mode selectors, and template variants) for each asset;
+- assign which roles can personalise an asset and whether members may apply overrides from their own settings page;
+- capture global or role-level overrides that cascade to every user; and
+- create or clear user-specific values without editing flat files.

+The setup dashboard mirrors the `assets/php/global` convention by saving each change straight into the flat-file datasets (`asset_configurations.json` and `asset_overrides.json`).
+As new files are introduced, the manifest is refreshed automatically during bootstrap so the dashboard always reflects the real filesystem.

+Members with permission to personalise assets will see an **Asset personalisation** section inside `/settings.php`.
+The UI surfaces the default, global, and role-derived values alongside the active value for each parameter so users can confidently tune their experience without breaking dependent assets.

 ## Posting model

 Posts are stored with HTML5-friendly bodies plus additional metadata: